heguangyue/java/README.md

 # java
 coding java
-the first using github,is very goog!
+the first using github,is very good!